wolfi-dev/os/README.md

 Wolfi is not currently intended to be a general purpose desktop operating system.
 Our priority is to provide packages that enable containerized and embedded system workflows.
 Please keep this in mind when proposing adding packages to Wolfi.
 Also note that some packages may not be appropriately licensed for inclusion.
-Wolfi accepts all [OCI approved licenses](https://opensource.org/licenses).
+FSF or OSI approved [licenses](https://spdx.org/licenses/) are ideal.

 To request inclusion of a package into Wolfi please use our [New Package Request Template](https://wolfi.dev/os/issues/new/choose).